 Looking for a supercharged mitten?
 The Lucent could be just what you’ve been dreaming of.

 Rechargeable lithium-ion batteries stash in a pocket at the wrist and provide hours of hand heat.
 Even without the heater turned on, these mittens prove impressively warm and light with EnduraLoft insulation.
 And the GORE-TEX inserts mean your hands will stay dry too.

 Some have complained of defective batteries, but we’ve never had any issues.
 The Lucent doesn’t come cheap, but for those with poor circulation, Raynaud’s disease, or just regularly cold hands, it could be money well spent.

 Give’r Frontier Mittens:

 A new mitten coming this winter, we just had to include this rugged leather mitt from Give’r.
 The Frontier Mitten raised more than $1 million during its initial crowdfunding efforts, and we’re not surprised.
 The brand already built a solid reputation for super-durable yet warm and weather-resistant gloves.
 Its expansion into mittens had fans stoked from the beginning.

 We’ve gotten early tests on prototype Frontier Mittens. and they were wonderful from initial use.
 They have the same burly leather build as the gloves, which means they can handle turns on the slopes or grabbing a log out of the campfire.
 Under that, five layers of insulation and a waterproof liner keep hands cozy.

 You’ll have to wait until late winter for delivery of these mittens, now on pre-sale.
 But given our early testing, the Give’r Fontier Mittens should be a great choice for years to come.

 Mitten Care 101: How to Wash Mittens

-Got a favorite mitt that’s not mentioned here?
-Tell us in the comments and we’ll check it out for future updates.
+Have a favorite mitt we missed?
+Tell us in the comments for future updates to this article.